Delightful ceremony rituals capture the feeling of the moment and give that magical ‘flow’ to your ceremony.

 - The symbol of water represents cleansing or purifying in many cultures.
 The action of pouring water marks a fresh beginning.
 This may be at a new stage in life, or on an anniversary.

 - Use water, or your liquid of choice, to seal or to refresh a promise in ceremonies such as an Engagement or Commitment, as well as Renewal of Vows.

 Loving Cup Ceremony Ritual

 A Loving Cup Ceremonial Ritual is a very old and traditional ritual.
 This ritual originates from the celtic tradition and celebrates the union of two people.
 A loving cup is a drinking vessel (chalice or quaich) usually has two handles.
 Two people hold both handles and take turns to sip the water or other beverage from the cup.
 Alternatively, one person holds both handles and sips from the chalice or quaich.
 That person then passes it on to another person.
 Also, in rituals that celebrate togetherness, people form a small circle and take turns to sip and pass the quaich around the group.

 - In a Wedding ceremony, the couple drinks to the love that is past, the love that is present and the love that the future will bring to them.

 - This delightful ceremonial ritual not only adds a special touch to Betrothal or Engagement ceremonies, but also to Commitment and Renewal of Vows ceremonies.

 This particular Quaich is very special to me as it comes all the way from the Blacksmith’s Shop at Gretna Green in Scotland.
-It is a special and romantic touch especially in Wedding and Renewal of Vows ceremonies that I conduct.
+It is a special and romantic touch especially in Wedding and Renewal of Vows ceremonies.
 I also use it in wonderful Naming ceremonies that include a water ritual.